ssj-delta-cu/ssj-field-measurements-2016/half-hourly data/half-hourly data variables list.md

 ## Basic Information

 *	**rDateTime** – date and time of half-hour of measurements.
 The time listed represents the end of the half-hour of measurements: 13:30 represents measurements from 13:00:01 to 13:30:00.
-All times are given in GMT -7 (PDT)
+All times are given in GMT -8 (PST)
 * **stationName** – name of the ET station
 *	**BattVolt_Avg** – Average datalogger battery voltage over the half-hour (V)
 *	**Tpanel** – temperature measured inside the datalogger (°C)